 1. General, scope

-1.1 These general terms and conditions of sale and delivery (T&C) apply to all delivery relationships (purchase contracts, works delivery contracts) between Rampf Formen GmbH ("Rampf") as the vendor and its customer ("Purchaser"), insofar as that the vendor (s.
-14 of the BGB) is a legal entity or special fund under public law.
-These T&C also apply accordingly for all other services that Rampf provides for the above-mentioned custom-er.
+1.1 These general terms and conditions (GTC) apply to all delivery relationships (such as purchase contracts, works delivery contracts) between Rampf Formen GmbH ("Rampf") as the vendor and its customer ("Purchaser"), insofar as that the vendor (section 14 of the BGB) is a legal entity or special fund under public law.
+These GTC also apply accordingly for all other services that Rampf provides for the above-mentioned customer.

-1.2 The T&C apply in their respective version as a framework agreement, also for future contracts (purchase and works delivery contracts) concerning the sale and/or delivery of movable items ("goods") with the same pur-chaser, without Rampf having to refer to them in every individual case.
+1.2 The GTC apply in their respective version as a framework agreement also for future contracts (purchase and works delivery contracts) concerning the sale and/or delivery of movable items ("goods") with the same purchaser, without Rampf having to refer to them in every individual case.

-1.3 The T&C apply exclusively.
-Differing, contradictory or supplementary general terms and conditions on the part of the purchaser shall only become a constituent of the contract if Rampf expressly agrees to the validity there-of in individual cases.
+1.3 The GTC apply exclusively.
+Differing, contradictory or supplementary general terms and conditions on the part of the purchaser shall only become a constituent of the contract if Rampf expressly agrees to the validity thereof in individual cases in written.
 This agreement requirement applies in any case, even if Rampf, being aware of the buyer's terms and conditions, carries out a delivery of merchandise without reservation.

 2. Offers, conclusion of contract

 2.1 Offers from Rampf are subject to change and non-binding, unless they are expressly marked as binding or contain a specific acceptance deadline.

 2.2 The ordering of the goods by the purchaser is regarded as a binding contract offer.
 Unless stated otherwise in the order, Rampf is entitled to accept this contract offer within two (2) weeks after receipt.